Abortion in Pennsylvania: Legislative history

 By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.
 The Abortion Control Act was passed by the Pennsylvania government in 1982.
 The law required women seeking abortions wait 24 hours before getting an abortion, and required informed consent of parents for minor children and husbands for married women.
 It was principally written by Rep. Stephen F. Freind.

 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 From 2011, the crimes of Kermit Gosnell, a physician who ran an abortion clinic in Philadelphia, spurred federal and state bills to more strictly regulate abortion facilities.
 Opponents of the restrictions questioned whether stricter regulations would have deterred Gosnell, who was alleged to be knowingly in violation of existing regulations.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to private doctor offices in addition to abortion clinics.

 An early abortion ban (HB 2315) was introduced in the Pennsylvania House of Representatives on May 2, 2018, primarily sponsored by Rep. Rick Saccone.
 The bill was referred to the Judiciary Committee where it died.
 The state legislature was one of ten states nationwide that tried to unsuccessfully pass an early abortion ban in 2018.
 Only Iowa successfully passed such a bill, but it was struck down by the courts.
 As of May 14, 2019, the state prohibited abortions after the fetus was viable, considered to be week 24 in state law.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling.

+As of August 9, 2023, Governor Josh Shapiro says the state will not renew its funding contract with anti-abortion nonprofit Real Alternatives when it expires at the end of the year.
+Real Alternatives distributes funds to crisis pregnancy centers, nonprofit "clinics" that are often religiously affiliated and known to frequently disseminate deceptive and emotionally manipulative information to attempt to dissuade women from having abortions.
+Of about 160 crisis pregnancy centers in Pennsylvania, 27 of them receive funding from Real Alternatives.
+Since the 1990s, the anti-abortion group has had about $113 million in state money and $21 million in federal money (routed from the Temporary Assistance for Needy Families program) allocated in total from the Pennsylvania Department of Human Services.